 SPRING KLEIN BASIC I AND BASIC II CLASSES

-The SKUA Basic I Class will meet on MONDAY'S beginning August 1, 2016.
-The class will meet from 6 - 9 pm for the next 6 weeks, and is led by David Frame and Andrew Larkin.
+The SKUA Basic I Class will meet on MONDAY'S beginning AUGUST 6, 2018.
+The class will meet from 6 - 9 pm for the next 6 weeks, and is led by David Frame assisted by Mike Carroll & Andrew Larkin.
 This class is for umpires with little or no experience.
 Students will be taught the fundamentals of Umpiring, One Man mechanics, basic 2 man mechanics, OBR rules, Nations rules and how to handle situations on the field.
 Successful completion of this class will qualify a student to work Coach Pitch and T-Ball games at SKSA.
 Most other leagues will accept completion of the SKUA class as qualifications to work at their park as well.
 The cost for this class is $50 for the first time student only, returning students are free.

-SCUA Advanced 2 Man Camp - TBA, 2017.
+SCUA Advanced 2 Man Camp - FEB 2-4, 2017.
 THIS CLINIC IS FREE TO SKUA MEMBERS

 Instructed by current MiLB/Major League rover Clint Fagan and his staff of Division 1 College and Minor League umpires.
 The core instruction of this class is used at other SCUA camps priced at several hundred dollars.
 Clint has been an extraordinary resource for SKUA and considers SKSA his home.
 Through this relationship, Clint has made this camp available to SKUA members at a reduced rate which allows SKUA members to attend at no cost (the cost is covered by the association).
 Non-SKUA members may attend at a reduced rate of $125 for all 3 days.
 This is the Premier Amateur Umpire Camp offered in the Houston area, no other camp will come close to the level of training that you can receive without traveling several hundred miles and paying many times the cost.
 Students attending the Basic I and Basic II classes can attend with special breakout sessions taught specifically tailored to your current level.
 Contact email@example.com for details.

 The Pro Umpire Camp is the primary camp supplying umpires to Professional Independent Baseball.
 The PUC is an advanced 3 man clinic that prepares and evaluates umpires to work professionally in the summer.
 In additional to Professional Independent Leagues, PUC also supplies umpires to a number of summer Collegiate All-Star leagues.
-PUC Lead Instructor Ron Teague is a current MiLB umpire working in the AA Texas League and is currently working Winter Baseball in the Dominican Republic.
+PUC Lead Instructor Ron Teague is a former MiLB umpire who last worked in the AAA Pacific Coast League as a Crew Chief.
 Ron is a long time instructor and great friend to SKUA and a mentor to several of our umpires.
 The Pro Umpire Camp has benefited a number of SKUA umpires in their professional careers and the instruction staff has several SKUA umpires as members

 PLEASE NOTE: Space is limited to 60-70 students for this camp.
 Graduates of the two professional umpire schools have priority for these spots.
 It is possible to be hired for summer baseball, although most of the Professional leagues have a requirement that the umpire has attended Pro School.
 Attendance at this class is only for those serious about making umpiring a profession.
 Applicants for this class that are not Pro-School graduates MUST have a recommendation from their Association UIC to be accepted.